How to Arrange Butt Weld Test Specimen to Ensure 100% Base Metal Fracture?

 6. Non-Destructive Testing (NDT)

-Welded components are prioritized in non-destructive testing.
-They are not harmed, and the quality of the laser welding junction is also evaluated.
+Welded components are prioritized in non-destructive testing. hey are not harmed, and the quality of the laser welding junction is also evaluated.
 The major goal of this procedure is to detect any defects as well as to evaluate the weld quality.

-There are some NTD methods carried out to perform this testing effectively.
+There are some NDT methods carried out to perform this testing effectively.
 They are called visual inspections, radiographic testing (RT), ultrasonic testing (UT), phased-array ultrasonic testing (PAUT), magnetic particle testing (MT), etc. If you combine some of the NDT techniques, you might get some extra favorable answers.

 Best Practices in Testing Weld Strength